 Reference to relative origin - select to use the relative origin as the reference point for testpoint coordinates.

 This region of the dialog becomes available only when the IPC-D-356A Report Format option is enabled.

-Board Outline - check to permit the description of outlines and other segment type data that are not connected to a specific net.
-Use the drop down to select the desired information.
+Board Outline - check to permit the description of outlines and other segment type data that are not connected to a specific net then use the drop-down to select the desired data.

 Conductor Traces - Refer to the IPC-D-356A spec for more detail.

 Merge Net-Tie Nets - when enabled, if a design contains nets connected by Net-Tie components, these nets will report as distinguished single nets in the netlist.

 All generated testpoint files are named first by type (Fabrication or Assembly), then by filename.
 For example: Fabrication Testpoint Report for BoardFileName.
 The following file extensions are used, depending on which of the Report Formats is enabled: .txt, .CSV, .IPC (note that this is an ASCII file).

 The output path for generated files depends on how the output was generated: